 Mental health issues affecting a pupil's attendance: guidance for schools 2023

-This guidance makes clear the expectations placed on school staff as well as academy trustees/governing bodies, parents/carers and Local Authorities (LAs) where there is a pupil experiencing social, emotional or mental health issues that are affecting attendance.
+It makes clear the expectations placed on school staff as well as academy trustees/governing bodies, parents/carers and Local Authorities (LAs) where there is a pupil experiencing social, emotional or mental health issues that are affecting attendance.

 It is not only for pupils who have a diagnosed mental health condition, or a disability or special educational need.

-Please CLICK HERE to access the Guidance.
+Please CLICK HERE to access the summary of responsibilities where a mental health issue is affecting attendance.

 Link to the DfE Summary of responsibilities where a mental health issue is affecting attendance